-In addition to meeting the University’s standard entry requirements, Government quota and non-quota students get on to the programme through the Chinese University Matriculation exams.
+In addition to meeting the University’s standard entry requirements, Government quota and non-quota students get on to the programme through the Chinese University Matriculation exams:

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 Throughout your course at SUTCM, you'll take one London Met module per year.
-On succesful completion of your SUTCM programme - and the passing of all London Met modules - you'll be eligible to progress on to Year 4 (level 6).
+On successful completion of your SUTCM programme - and the passing of all London Met modules - you'll be eligible to progress on to Year 4 (level 6).

 London Met modules to be taken alongside your SUTCM programme include: